-After that, focus on learning and practicing strategies specific to the ACT.
-That way, you’ll gain familiarity with the test, improve your timing, and discover methods that work best for you.
-Here are some of the best test prep tips for the ACT from our experts to help you confidently prepare to take the ACT.
+After that, focus on learning and practicing strategies specific to this exam.
+This will help you gain familiarity with the test, improve your timing, and discover the methods that work best for you.

 1. Seek Out Resources and Support